 The controversy about the formation of new provinces in Pakistan is gaining popularity among political parties.
 The unification of Fata and KP has heightened the controversy about the establishment of new provinces.
 The establishment of Hazara and Seraiki provinces, the partitioning of Baluchistan’s Pashtoon areas, and combining them with the Khyber Pakhtunkhwa (KPK) province, the separation of Sindh province, and the creation of Karachi as a separate federal entity are among the demands.

-Pakistan is experiencing a transitional moment in its past, owing to its experimenting with a modern model of federalism enshrined in the 18th Amendment.
+Pakistan is experiencing a transitional moment from its past, owing to its experimenting with a modern model of federalism enshrined in the 18th Amendment.
 While the paradigm of center-province relations in the 1956, 1962, and 1973 constitutions stayed strongly centrist and unitary, the PPP-led government tried to redefine and redesign the model of center-province relations through the 18th Amendment.
 The government has engendered a new dialogue to step past General Pervez Musharraf’s nationalist, but authoritarian and centrist devolution scheme to a more novel approach in which provinces are granted accountability for handling what was formerly an exclusive realm of the federal government.

 This reorientation of center-province ties allows for a fascinating study since the Centre is now encouraging provinces to claim their individuality and power, rather than refusing them as has been the case in Pakistan’s past.
 In this context, Pakistan’s evolving political outlook and incentive framework have provided for the proliferation of new ethnicities that were previously unknown.
 As soon as the National Assembly ratified the 18th Amendment, Hazara and Seraiki nationalism burst out, demanding the right to be recognized as a separate province.